Hero image showing a color wheel with complementary colors highlighted.

 • Keep viewers engaged.

-Consider Jeff Johnson's insights on designing for older adults – enhance your skills for a more inclusive approach.
+Consider what Jeff Johnson, Assistant Professor, Computer Science Department, University of San Francisco, has to say on designing for older adults—and enhance your skills for a more inclusive approach.

 Show Hide video transcript